Mishkanian/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 To quantify how "MechaCar" may perform against the competition, a statistical study of metrics that maximize consumer utility can be performed.
 In Economics, utility represents how much usefulness or enjoyment a consumer can obtain from consumption of a good or service.
-In this project, the metrics that might maximize utility of a vehicle are:
+In this project, the metrics that might affect the utility of a vehicle are:
 - Purchase Price
 - Fuel Efficiency (Highway and City)
 - Maintenance Cost
 - Safety Ratings
 - Horsepower
+- Storage Capacity

 The null hypothesis and alternative hypothesis for this proposed study are as follows:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;H<sub>o</sub>: MechaCar maximizes consumer utility and will perform well against competitors.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;H<sub>o</sub>: MechaCar would have high consumer utility and would perform well against competitors.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;H<sub>a</sub>: MechaCar does *not* maximize consumer utility and will *not* perform well against competitors.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;H<sub>a</sub>: MechaCar would *not* have high consumer utility and would *not* perform well against competitors.

+After gathering the necessary data for the metrics listed above, Multiple Linear Regressions would be used to identify the statistically significant variables that affect sales of similar vehicles.
+The performace of MechaCar in these important categories will be compared to the mean performace of competitors through the analysis of variance (ANOVA) test.

+If it is found that MechaCar would have high consumer utility and would perform well when positioned against competing vehicles, it is recommended to manufacture MechaCar.
+Otherwise, if the null hypothesis is rejected, it is not recommend to manufacture MechaCar.

 **Author: Michael Mishkanian**
 For all questions and inquiries, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).